Truth Discovery in Sequence Labels from Crowds: Acknowledgment

 \section{Acknowledgment}

-The work was supported in part by the National Science Foundation under Grant NSF IIS-2007941.
-Any opinions, findings, and conclusions or recommendations expressed in this document are those of the author(s) and should not be interpreted as the views of any U.S. Government.
+We thank Dr. Kris De Brabanter from Iowa State University for his valuable suggestions.
+The work was supported in part by the National Science Foundation under Grant NSF IIS-2007941, NSF IIS-1909879, NSF CNS-1931042, and NSF IIS-2008155.
+Any opinions, findings, conclusions, or recommendations expressed in this document are those of the author(s) and should not be interpreted as the views of any U.S. Government.